 4/16/2006 through 4/29/2006: Puerto Rico & Spanish Virgins

-due to the daily buildup of thunderstorms and squalls off the coast of Puerto Rico.
-We had a
+the daily buildup of thunderstorms and squalls off the coast of Puerto Rico.
+We had a fairly good ride

-right at low tide and had 7+ feet going in, however, Rock 'n Roll didn't quite manage the swell
+low tide and had 7+ feet going in, however, Rock 'n Roll didn't quite manage the swell timing and hit

-high tide.
-It was a magnificent sail over to PR and made landfall in Mayaguez as we couldnâ€™t
+tide.
+It was a magnificent sail over to PR and made landfall in Mayaguez as we couldnâ€™t hold a

-of staying healthy and not breaking any gear.
+staying healthy and not breaking any gear.
 Luckily the cell phone worked as PR is a US territory, so

-we called customs and cleared in via the cell phone and a visual made by the
+we called customs and cleared in via the cell phone and a visual made by the immigration officer as

 |Puerto Rico's south coast